Suzanne Finstad: Work since 1990

-In 1988, Finstad wrote a cover story on Queen Noor of Jordan, the beautiful blond American who married King Hussein after graduating from Princeton's first class to admit women ("The Incredible Odyssey of Lisa Halaby").
+In 1988, Finstad wrote a cover story on Queen Noor of Jordan, the American who married King Hussein after graduating from Princeton's first class to admit women ("The Incredible Odyssey of Lisa Halaby").
 It led to a contract for Finstad to write a biography of Queen Noor for Villard Books after the Gulf War.
 Finstad made numerous trips to the Middle East and elsewhere for her research.
 The manuscript was set aside for political reasons.
 CBS later optioned the magazine piece.

 Finstad spent the next three years researching and writing Child Bride: The Untold Story of Priscilla Beaulieu Presley (1997), the first biography of Priscilla Presley.
 Finstad offered a detailed account of Priscilla Beaulieu's childhood, including Priscilla's discovery of her true father at eleven, her courtship by Elvis Presley when she was 14 years old, their marriage, and her management of Elvis Presley Enterprises after their divorce and his death.
 Child Bride was based on extensive interviews with Priscilla Presley, her family, her close friends, her classmates, her co-stars and numerous members of Elvis' circle in Memphis and Germany, including Currie Grant, a former Army buddy of Elvis, who introduced Priscilla to Elvis.
 Harmony/Crown published Child Bride in 1997; Century London published the book in the U.K. While Child Bride was on several cities' bestseller lists, Priscilla filed a lawsuit against Currie Grant, denying his claim that she had sex with him in exchange for introducing her to Elvis Presley.
 In the book, Finstad included excerpts from her taped joint interview with Grant and Priscilla Presley, who disagreed with certain points that Finstad had independently documented.
 Priscilla's suit resulted in a default judgment against Grant, whom Priscilla had sued for at least $10 million.
 He was ordered to pay $75,000.
 However, neither Finstad nor her publisher was a party to the lawsuit, and Finstad and her publisher say they stand by their account of the affair in the book.
 "Priscilla's secrets come rolling out," Entertainment Weekly stated in its feature review, "...backed up by interviews with scores of sources."

 Crown re-released Child Bride in 2005.
 "Finstad's research and her analysis of Priscilla's complex character make for a riveting read," Liz Smith wrote in the New York Post.".